What Is Xanax Used For?

-The main form of therapy that is used to help a person addicted to Xanax is cognitive-behavioral therapy, which teaches the patient how to address their own psychology surrounding their drug abuse.
+The main form of therapy that is used to help a person addicted to Xanax is cognitive behavioral therapy, which teaches the patient how to address their own psychology surrounding their drug abuse.
 It teaches clients how to cope with relapse temptations and life stress in a productive and abstinence-friendly manner.

-The main goal of Xanax addiction treatment is to safely stabilize the person while they transition to sobriety and make sure they have the tools and skill set to prepare them for returning to their day-to-day situations that might challenge their sobriety.
+The main goal of Xanax addiction treatment is to safely stabilize the person while they transition to sobriety and make sure they have the tools and skill set to prepare them for returning to day-to-day situations that might challenge their sobriety.

 To share your story or talk to others who understand, visit our Forum today.